BartlettJE/statsresdesign/docs/09-BayesHypo.md

 </div>

-Our observed mean difference was a posterior median of -0.07 [-.13, -0.01], which is 27.77% within the ROPE region of plus or minus 0.05 points.
-We are not far off ruling out our ROPE, but we need more data to make a decision.
+Our observed mean difference was a posterior median of -0.07, 95% CI = [-.13, -0.01], which is 27.50% within the ROPE region of plus or minus 0.05 points.
+We are not far off ruling out our ROPE, but we still need more data to make a decision.
 Hopefully, you can see by this point, many of these studies have more inconclusive conclusions when analysed through a Bayesian framework than the original frequentist statistics.

 ### Independent activity for two dependent samples (Zwaan et al., 2018)

+For this activity, you will need the objects you created in [section 9.5.2](#Zwaan-activity) for the independent activity.
+Remember it is based on a one-tailed t-test as we expected faster response times to congruent trials than incongruent trials.
+You will need the samples from the posterior as the only thing you will need to change is the arguments you use in the <code><span class='fu'>describe_posterior</span><span class='op'>(</span><span class='op'>)</span></code> function.

 ::: {.try data-latex=""}
-For the final independent activity, apply the previous concepts to your understanding of Zwaan et al. (2018) and what you would consider your smallest effect size of interest for differences in response time.
+Use the <code><span class='fu'>describe_posterior</span><span class='op'>(</span><span class='op'>)</span></code> from [section 9.5.2](#Zwaan-activity), but this time enter values for the ROPE arguments.
+Set your ROPE to -10-0ms (or 0-10 depending on the order you entered the variables) as these are smaller effects closer to the sampling error we can expect with response time experiments held online [(Reimers & Stewart, 2015)](https://doi.org/10.3758/s13428-014-0471-1).
 :::

+You can check your attempt to the solutions at [the bottom of the page](#Zwaan-ROPE-solution).

 ```r